Our Services

 Helpful Resources

-There are several factors to consider.
-Sleep inertia is the groggy, slow-thinking state after waking, often worsened by deep-sleep awakenings, sleep debt, irregular schedules, alcohol or sedating medications, and untreated sleep disorders.
+Morning grogginess, known as sleep inertia, is the slow-thinking, sluggish state after waking.
+It's often worsened by deep-sleep awakenings, sleep debt, irregular schedules, alcohol, sedating medications, or untreated sleep disorders.

 If you regularly wake up feeling "drunk" or groggy for hours after waking up, you're not imagining it.
 That heavy-headed, slow-thinking, uncoordinated feeling has a name: sleep inertia.